joeherwig/EDST-Flightsim-Scenery_Hahnweide-Kirchheim-unter-Teck/Readme.md

 Arno, You're brilliant!

 ## Contributing
 It would be great, if you take part on developing and improving this small VFR airfield in this very interesting landscape for publishing to the FS-community.
 If you want, you are invited to contribute to this repo.
 Just fork it, check-in your changes and send me a pull-request.
+See [GitHib Starting Guide](http://www.git-scm.com/documentation)
 If you're not familiar with using Github you can also send me an email to inform me about the changes and additions you made, and i'll probably embed them into my repo.

 ## Bugs and feature requests